muratk5n/thirdwave/en/README.md

 ---

-True liberterians could actually affect some change here; they would be (and most are) for the abolition of Fannie, Freddie.
-If democracy worked they'd do their thing, the left would do the outside-the-market help thing, overall things would approach to some kind of working setup.
+True liberterians could actually affect some change here; they would be for the abolition of F-F. If democracy worked they'd do their thing, the left would do the outside-the-market help thing, overall things would approach to some kind of working setup.
 Instead there is a weird mush of market/non-market solutions, and the 'heated debates' are on stupid culture war.

 ---